CODE OF CIVIL PROCEDURE IN COSTA RICA

 This administration will be handled at the highest level.
 The opposing party will be served with a three-day summons, the evidence will be presented before the appropriate tribunal, and the case will be settled with a single sentence.

-PROCEDURE WITH AN ADMISSIBLE CLAIM
+Code of Civil Procedure in Costa Rica WITH AN ADMISSIBLE CLAIM

 If the court finds the claim valid, the defendant will respond.
 The resolution will include the period, the procedure for complying, and the repercussions for failing.